Category Archives: Book Reviews

 I am delighted to review Dr. Bart Ehrman’s latest book, Did Jesus Exist?
 The Historical Argument for Jesus of Nazareth.
 The book was sent to me by the publisher.

 Anyone who reads this blog knows I am a big fan of Bart Ehrman.
-When I began to move away from Christianity Ehrman’s books were extremely helpful.
+When I began to move away from Christianity, Ehrman’s books were extremely helpful.
 They forced me to confront my beliefs about the English Bible and the underlying Greek and Hebrew text.
 I was also forced to consider that many of the ideas I had about Christianity and its history were either complete fabrications or an admixture of truth and error.

 I have stated many times that any Evangelical Christian who honestly reads Bart Ehrman’s books can no longer say, I believe the Bible is the inspired, inerrant, infallible Word of God.
-They might be able to hang on to some form of progressive or liberal Christian belief but Ehrman’s books are an axe to the root of Evangelical Christianity.
+Evangelicals might be able to hang on to some form of progressive or liberal Christian belief but Ehrman’s books are an axe to the root of Evangelical Christianity.

 I am not a scholar, at least in the sense the word is used in the Did Jesus Exist debate.
 I was a Christian for 50 years.
 I spent 25 years pastoring Evangelical churches in Ohio, Texas, and Michigan.
 I have a rudimentary Bible College education.
 While in college I received no training in Hebrew or Greek.
 I was taught a narrow, truncated version of Christian church history.
 What knowledge I gained about Hebrew and Greek and Christian church history came from tens of thousands of hours spent in the study.